zanminkian/git-validator/packages/git-hooks/README.md

 - The `commit-msg` file lints your git commit message before the commit is made.
 - The `pre-commit` file lints your staged code before the commit is made.

+## Contributing

+- Clone this repository.
+- Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable` (use `npm i -g corepack` for Node.js < 16.10).
+- Install dependencies using `pnpm install`.
+- Start coding and submit your PR.

+## Show your support

+Give a ⭐️ if this project helped you!

 ## License

 MIT